Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 Far from delivering uncompromised security, these wallets are routinely subject to malware, supply chain, and firmware vulnerabilities, Here are some recent notable incidents:

-Ledger Nano X:
+Ledger Nano X Vulnerabilities:

 1. The Connect Kit Attack (2023): The Connect Kit breach was discovered by the security teams of Ledger.